 - Reservations shall be made for receiving a grant from central and state governments.

 When violent protests erupted in different parts of India, and many students died after then Prime Minister V.P.
 Singh announced in the Parliament to implement the recommendations of the Mandal Commission, the apex court granted a temporary stay but afterwards upheld the recommendations of the Mandal Commission.
 Later, when Prime Minister Narasimha Rao announced its implementation, there were no such protests.

 Indra Sawhney Judgement

 The Supreme Court affirmed the government order in a decision on 16th November 1992, believing that caste was an appropriate indication of backwardness.
 As a result, in 1992, the recommendation of reservations for OBCs in central government services was enacted.

 Fifty per cent cap conflict with Economical Weaker Section (EWS)

-In the 1992 Indra Sawhney Judgement, Supreme Court stated that economic criteria could not be the sole basis for reservations.
-After the central government announced a ten per cent quota reservation for economically weaker section people, the cap had crossed the limit of 50 per cent fixed by the apex court in the Indra Sawhney case.
+In the 1992 Indra Sawhney Judgement, the Supreme Court stated that economic criteria could not be the sole basis for reservations.
+After the central government announced a ten per cent quota reservation for economically weaker section people, the cap had crossed the limit of 50 percent fixed by the apex court in the Indra Sawhney case.

 The caste system is a curse to developing countries like India.
-All should be treated equally on the grounds of religion, race, place of birth, caste, sex; then India will develop at a faster pace.
-Government should take proper steps for the eradication of the caste system in India.
+All should be treated equally on the grounds of religion, race, place of birth, caste, and sex; then, India will develop at a faster pace.
+The government should take proper steps for the eradication of the caste system in India.